 Export RPM Only when checked will record only RPM from the first field and will not record other fields.
 Also, this will only record RPM values that are non-zero.
 This feature can be useful if you are logging to output the file to a spreadsheet or other third party software.

-[Start] begins saving the data to a log file.
+[Stop] discontinues the saving of data to a log file.